 MEMS & Microsensors

-The Laboratory, also thanks to strategic partnerships with Trustech srl, Microla srl and CSHR-IIT, is equipped with a broad portfolio of technologies for the implementation of the main processes at the microscale for the fabrication of MEMS and microsystems:
+The Laboratory boasts a long-term experience in the design and fabrication of MEMS and microsensors and is equipped with a broad portfolio of technologies for the implementation of the main processes at the microscale for the fabrication of MEMS and microsystems:

-- technologies for the growth of thin films both conductive and dielectric (thermal and e-gun evaporation of metals, Plasma Enhanced Chemical Vapor Deposition (PECVD), Low Pressure Chemical Vapor Deposition (LPCVD), magnetron sputtering, silicon oxidation, Electroplating, Focused Ion Beam Assisted Deposition (Pt), Rapid Thermal Annealing (RTA)) or active materials (magnetic, piezoelectric by sol-gel deposition or sputtering, …);
+- technologies for the growth of thin films both conductive and dielectric (thermal and e-gun evaporation of metals, Plasma Enhanced Chemical Vapor Deposition (PECVD), Low Pressure Chemical Vapor Deposition (LPCVD), magnetron sputtering, silicon oxidation, Electroplating, Rapid Thermal Annealing (RTA)) or active materials (magnetic, piezoelectric by sol-gel deposition or sputtering, …);

-- lithographic technologies for devices patterning (optical lithography with front & backside alignment, LIGA-like processes using SU-8, laser lithography (Direct Laser Writing) for the direct exposure of the photoresist or the manufacture of masks, e-beam lithography);
+- lithographic technologies for devices patterning (optical lithography with front & backside alignment, LIGA-like processes using SU-8, laser lithography (Direct Laser Writing) for the direct exposure of photoresist or the manufacture of masks);

 - technologies for wet etching, dry etching (plasma etcher, Reactive Ion Etcher, Deep Reactive Ion Etcher (DRIE) with implementation of both Bosch ® and cryogenic techniques) and physical etching (micro powder blasting);